maksmaisak/htn/tutorials.md

-This section contains tutorial videos.
-It updates when new tutorials are added.
+This section contains tutorial videos for the plugin.
+It updates as new tutorials are added.

 ## Tutorial 1 – Basic setup & Introduction